gcallah/Economics/Capitalism/capitalism.md

 What are we to make of this plethora of ideas as to what capitalism is and just when it began?
 Lucassen argues:

-"the central concepts of capitalism and modernity are now in flux... for this reason, I have refrain from giving the terms capitalism... and modern... a central place in this book... because I believe that these terms have become so contaminated in the discussions of the last one to one-and-a-half centuries that they have largely lost their analytical power..."
+"the central concepts of capitalism and modernity are now in flux... for this reason, I have refrain from giving the terms capitalism... and modernity... a central place in this book... because I believe that these terms have become so contaminated in the discussions of the last one to one-and-a-half centuries that they have largely lost their analytical power..."